tkephart96/tkephart96/README.md

 ### Hi there 👋
-🌱 I’m currently learning Data Science at Codeup
+🌱 I’m currently learning Data Science at Codeup.

+Why?
+Because I have become interested in the ways data can be used for many things after my experiences in the US Air Force.

 <!--
 **tkephart96/tkephart96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.